The Project Team

 The New Climate Economy (NCE) project is led by Programme Director Jeremy Oppenheim.
 The project team is headquartered in London, with members located in the partner institutes in Addis Ababa, Beijing, New Delhi, San Francisco, Seoul, Stockholm and Washington DC.

 Felipe Benitez is the Director of External Relations and Strategic Communications of the New Climate Economy project.
-He manages the communications, media relations, and event development of the project.
-Felipe brings more than ten years of experience in strategic communications to WRI.
+He brings more than ten years of experience in strategic communications to WRI.
 Through his prior work with leading organizations like United Way Worldwide, Fenton Communications and Ogilvy Public Relations Worldwide, he has mastered the use of sophisticated traditional and digital tools to enhance and protect the reputations of organizations, governments, brands, and companies.
-Felipe is considered a subject matter expert in advocacy and political communications and he is a frequent speaker and social and academic forums for audiences in the United States, Latin America and Europe.
-Follow him on: Twitter and LinkedIn.
+Felipe has designed and implemented communications and outreach strategies for advocacy campaigns worldwide, from protecting the fundamental rights of indigenous groups in the Amazon, fighting climate change to helping protect the rights of immigrants in the United States.

 Nicholas Bianco is a Senior Associate at the World Resources Institute.
 He manages Washington D.C. operations for the New Climate Economy, and helps coordinate the Country Transitions workstream.
 Previously Nicholas led WRI’s efforts with U.S. states and U.S. federal agencies as they work together and in parallel to develop programs to reduce greenhouse gas emissions.
 Prior to joining WRI, he worked with the Massachusetts Department of Environmental Protection on climate change and air quality programs.
 While there, he assisted with the design and implementation of market-based air quality and climate change programs, including the Regional Greenhouse Gas Initiative (RGGI), a CO2 cap-and-trade program adopted by 10 Northeast and Mid-Atlantic states.
 Nicholas Bianco holds a Masters degree in Environmental Studies from Brown University, and a Bachelors degree in Biochemistry from Muhlenberg College.